Harsh-1306/sms-detect/README.md

 # Usage
 Navigate to the deployed application here [Streamlit.io](https://sms-detect-iygdnqgbqwdmpthka9px7g.streamlit.app/).
 Enter an SMS message in the input box.
-Click the "Classify" button to see if the message is classified as spam or not.
+Click the "Predict" button to see if the message is classified as spam or not.

 # Model